To parents: stop emailing me

 Most of the time when parents email me I don’t really know how to respond.
 And it’s because I’ve only had the perspective of a student, which means that any answer I give will be tailored for students.
 Since students won’t be reading emails sent to their parents, it honestly feels like a waste of time.

 Let me put it this way.
-I recieve about a dozen emails a month asking for math instruction (“Can I apply for MAST” included).
+I receive about a dozen emails a month asking for math instruction (“Can I apply for MAST” included).
 I’d say about 2/3 of it comes from students and the other 1/3 come from parents.
 So far every student has gotten a helpful answer from me, and as far as I can tell, no parent has gained anything from emailing me.

 So if you are a parent, what should you do?
 I think the answer differs depending on how old your child is and who you’re asking, but here are a couple of pointers.